Agent Mode

 grep Content search with regex

-run_command Execute shell commands
+run_command Execute shell commands in a persistent session (env/cwd persist, background support)

 list_directory List directory contents